HerrOtto/unifi-guest-wifi-qr-code/README.md

 ````

 # Usage
-* Access the web interface using a web browser.
 * Configure the PSK rotation interval according to your security needs by changing crontab.
 * Add "http://debian-webserver-ip/" to your tablet's start page using a kiosk browser.